KeyboardKit/KeyboardKit/Readmes/RTL.md

 ## Supported Locales

-KeyboardKit currently supports the following RTL locales:

-* 🇮🇷 Persian

-Applying an RTL locale will cause the keyboard extension layout to be flipped.

-## Current limitations
+KeyboardKit supports a couple of RTL locales, such as Arabic, Kurdish Sorani and Persian.

-KeyboardKit currently doesn't support mixing LTR and RTL locales in the same keyboard extension.
+## Mixing LTR and RTL

-To use both LTR and RTL, you must currently create two different keyboard extensions.
+KeyboardKit currently doesn't support mixing LTR and RTL in the same keyboard extension.
+To support both LTR and RTL, you must create two different keyboard extensions.

-You can however support multiple locales in the same extension, as long as they are all LTR or RTL.
+You can however support multiple locales in the same extension, as long as they all have the same text direction.

 ## Enable RTL